 - When ironing more than one item, start with the items that require the lowest temperature like acetate and nylon.
 Then move to synthetic fabrics and end with cotton and linen fabrics.

-- Check the iron to be sure the base plate is clean so no scorch marks get transferred to your fabrics
+- Check the iron to be sure the base plate is clean so no scorch marks get transferred to your fabrics.

 - If you’re worried about stretching the fabric throughout the process, iron lengthwise, and away from hems.

 These fabrics should never be ironed.
-Use a steamer instead, or dry on low heat with Wool Dryer Balls to prevent wrinkles in the first place!
+Use a steamer instead, or dry items on low heat with Wool Dryer Balls to prevent wrinkles in the first place!